OuterAudio is reader supported. We earn an affiliate commission if you buy through our links . Learn More.

 The base station features two audio inputs: one ⅛ inch AUX and one optical.
 You can switch between these two inputs which means you could (for example) have your TV in the optical input and use the AUX for your mobile phone or music playing device.
 The base station is powered by an AC adapter supplied with the system.

 The RS 175 comes with built-in AAA rechargeable batteries which last up to 18 hours.
-Battery life will depend on volume and what features you have engaged.
-The nice thing about having AAA batteries is that if you forget to charge your headphones but still need to use them, you can simply pop some standard AAA batteries in and carry on going.
+Battery life will depend on volume and what features you have used.
+The nice thing about having AAA batteries is that if you forget to charge your headphones but still need to use them, you can simply pop some standard AAA batteries in and carry on leaving.